 - Use separate book bins to store the poetry books instead of book baggies.
 Put the poetry bins on each table for reading time.
 Scholars choose their poetry books from these bins.
-Scholars should sustain focused reading for at least 25 minutes.
+Scholars should sustain focused reading for a minimum of 25 minutes.
 Remind scholars to read each poem a few times to understand the author's message. - Whether you are flying solo or teaching as part of a duo, start by making sure all kids are focused and the room has a hushed tone.
-Play classical or instrumental jazz music, but the volume should be low. - Narrate scholars who are following through on your expectations, such as staying focused on their books, or who are demonstrating strong reading habits, such as always making mind movies - Spend 2-3 minutes working individually with 5-6 scholars.
-Ask each scholar to identify his reading level goal and what's holding him back.
+Play classical or instrumental jazz music, but the volume should be low. - Narrate scholars who are following through on your expectations, such as staying focused on their books, or who are demonstrating strong reading habits, such as always making mind movies. - Spend 2-3 minutes working individually with 5-6 scholars.
+Ask each scholar to identify her reading level goal and what's holding her back.
 Kids should know and articulate their goals! - Listen to scholars read, assessing their struggles and level of understanding.
 Do they need to envision more?
 Do they need to stop after each stanza and think about what the big idea is?
 Do they need to work on their fluency?
 Do they stop to figure out the meaning of unknown vocabulary words?
-Is their oral language development lagging? - Model for scholars and give them strategies to tackle their goals.
-Recommend a poem you think may interest the scholar. - Listen to scholars as they read and hold them accountable for applying what you taught them.
+Is their oral language development lagging? - Model for scholars and give them strategies to tackle their goals. - Listen to scholars as they read and hold them accountable for applying what you taught them.

-- When the timer is up, reset expectations for partner talk. - Each scholar shares her interpretation of the literal and broader meanings from a poem that she read during Independent Reading, then explains her thinking.
-Partners listen to decide whether they agree or disagree. - Listen to determine how mind movies help scholars define the poems' meanings.
-Look for an effective scholar or partnership to model his/their thinking.
+- When the timer is up, reset expectations for partner talk. - Scholars share their interpretations of the literal and broader meanings of the poems they read during Independent Reading and explain their reasoning.
+Partners listen to decide whether they agree or disagree. - Listen to determine how mind movies help scholars identify the meanings of poems. - Look for an effective scholar or partnership to model his/their thinking.